italobusi/draft-poidt-teas-actn-poi-assurance/draft-ietf-teas-actn-poi-assurance.md

 The following list summarizes the main assumptions about how MDSC can handle the service assurance cases described in this document.
 Most of them have already been described in {{!I-D.ietf-teas-actn-poi-applicability}}.

-1. MDSC has acquired all the topology and status information of both the IP and optical layers.
+1. The MDSC has acquired the topology of the multi-layer topology as described in section 2 of {{!I-D.ietf-teas-actn-poi-applicability}}.

-2. MDSC is fully aware of any multi-layer connections between the IP and the optical layers.
-It is also aware of the multi-domain interconnection links between different IP domains.
+2. MDSC is aware of the multi-domain interconnection links between different IP domains (Inter-domain Ethernet links).
+The MDSC is also aware of the multi-layer connections between the IP and the optical layers as exposed by the P-PNC and the O-PNC (for example, between a PE router and a corresponding optical node).

-3. MDSC is aware of any topology or resource utilization change obtained in real time through coordination with the O/P-PNCs.
+3. MDSC is aware of any topology or service change in near real-time through coordination with the O/P-PNCs.
 This applies in the case of a fault or a maintenance activity involving either the IP or the DWDM layer.

-4. MDSC coordinates the IP and DWDM protections and, as a result, the re-routing of traffic at both the IP and DWDM layer.
+4. MDSC may coordinate, if configured to do so, with the O/P-PNC to perform fault management actions when a network failure in the IP or optical network is detected, as referenced in section 7 on Multi-layer Resiliency.

-5. Before planned maintenance operation at the DWDM layer, MDSC instructs the P-PNC to move the affected IP traffic to another link in a hitless way.
-This is done before the event takes place.
-MDSC also coordinates with P-PNC to revert back the traffic on the original path when the maintenance event is concluded.
+5. Before a planned maintenance window in the optical layer, MDSC can request the underlying P-PNC to move a given set of LSPs or SR-TE paths to avoid a particular link that will become under maintenance status.
+This is performed before the start of the maintenance window.
+Based on operator decision, MDSC could request to P-PNC to revert the set of LSPs or SR-TE paths through the initial link once maintenance activities have finalised.

 6. When the O-PNC detects a degradation of optical performance (e.g. a Threshold Crossing Alert (TCA) on PRE-FEC BER values sustained over a certain period of time), it alerts the MDSC so that the MDSC relates the warning to an IP link.

 7. MDSC distinguishes between IP and Optical failures.
-For example, in the case of the failure of an IP port of a router, the IP traffic may be switched to a stand-by port, reusing the same Reconfigurable Optical Add-Drop Multiplexer (ROADM) optical resources (lambda, optical path) and keeping the end-to-end IP connection.
+For example, in the case of the failure of an IP port of a router, the TE path may be switched to a stand-by port, reusing the same Reconfigurable Optical Add-Drop Multiplexer (ROADM) optical resources (lambda, optical path) and keeping the end-to-end IP connection.
 If a remote IP node fails, then a re-route of optical resources takes place together with a switch of the local IP port in order to establish a new connection with a different IP node used for protection.
+In both cases, the P-PNC passes the related notifications to the MDSC.

 {:#ref-network}